 Period Report Run Time Report Date Range Daily Early every morning, about 01:15.
 The previous day.
 Weekly Every Sunday in the early morning, about 01:15.
 The previous week, from Sunday to Saturday Fortnightly Every second Sunday in the early morning, about 01:15.
-Fortnightly reports are run on even weeks, i.e. the second week of the year, the fourth week of the year, etc. The previous fortnight, from two Sundays ago to Saturday.
-Monthly Early morning on the first day of every month, about 01:15.
+Fortnightly reports are run on even weeks, i.e. the second week of the year, the fourth week of the year, etc. Monthly Early morning on the first day of every month, about 01:15.
 The previous month.